kbx81/Boldport-Touchy/BoldportTouchyIOFirmware/README.md

  - Byte 2: MSB of angle of circle slider...
  - Byte 3: LSB of angle of circle slider.
 Range of slider is 0 to 359 degrees.

 Note that, in the event of a receive error, Touchy will transmit a block of data (as described above) regardless of a change of state of the buttons/slider.
+This is so that the host can determine that a communication error occurred.